 What is in the legislation recently passed by the state of Washington?

 Washington's governor recently passed SB 1569 forbidding terms like "degradable", and requiring that products claiming to be compostable meet the appropriate ASTM standard.
 The bill goes beyond other similar laws in California and Maryland with more prescriptive requirements on how to make sure products are "readily and easily identifiable", including using a third-party certification logo, use of distinctive color markings, and use of the word "compostable" on the product.
 It comes into effect July 1, 2020.

 How do all of these pieces fit together?

 Compostable products and packaging are a crucial lynchpin in the effort to divert the millions of tons of food scraps that go to landfills every year.
 But if composters don't have confidence in the compostability of products and packaging they won't accept them.
 And if users can't identify products as compostable, they likely won't put them in the right bin.
 Both of these scenarios hurt the broader effort to keep organics out of landfills, which is why BPI requires the use of its logo on products.

 What products are exempt from labeling due to space limitations or technical constraints?

 No products are explicitly exempt.
 Companies must contact BPI to come to an agreement based on space limitations or technical capabilities.
 The updated logo should be easier to print / emboss in a small format.

 What is the process for updating a certification to include printing ink(s)?

-When is the deadline for updating currently certified products to include the BPI logo?
+When is the deadline for updating currently certified products to include the BPI Certification Mark?

-BPI Members must make a good faith effort to bring their product artwork in line with Washington's new legislation, which comes into effect on July 1, 2020.
-This includes submitting proof of use of the BPI logo on certified products and packaging if they have not done so already, and / or a plan and timeline for starting to use the BPI logo as required by the License Agreement.
+BPI Members must make a good faith effort to bring their product artwork in line with Washington's new legislation, which is effective as of July 1, 2020.
+This includes submitting proof of use of the BPI Certification Mark on certified products and packaging if they have not done so already, and / or a plan and timeline for starting to use the BPI Certification Mark as required by the License Agreement.